 - When it comes to energy efficiency and cost-effectiveness, LED bulbs are a better choice than CFL bulbs.

-- Every lighting device has a lifespan, so do the LED and CFL bulbs.
-While the life span of LED bulbs is 50000 hours, the life span of CFLs is 8000 hours only.
+- Every lighting device has a lifespan, and so do the LED and CFL bulbs.
+While the life span of LED bulbs is 50,000 hours, the life span of CFLs is 8,000 hours only.

-- Talking about energy consumption, LED bulbs use 6 to 8 watts of electricity, whereas CFL bulbs use 13 to 15 watts of electricity.
+- Talking about energy consumption, LED bulbs use less amount of electricity, whereas CFL bulbs use a high amount of electricity.
 Hence, LED consumes less power per unit of light produced.
 This results in the reduction of greenhouse gas emissions from power plants and also minimizes electricity bills.

 - If we compare the yearly cost of the two types of bulbs.
 LED bulbs are economical in comparison to CFL bulbs.